 High school credit awarded for courses successfully completed under the Program shall count toward the graduation requirements and subject area requirements of the District.
-If a course comparable to one a student completed at a college is offered by the District, the Board shall award comparable credit for the course completed at the college.
+If a course comparable to one a student completed at a college is offered by the District, the Board shall award comparable credit for the course completed at the college provided the student received a grade of "C" or better in the course.
 If no comparable course is offered by the District, the Board shall grant an appropriate number of elective credits to the participant.